 Board Lists on Tailwind

 Within Tailwind, you can set up board lists and group together boards that relate to the same category.
 This makes scheduling your pins that much quicker as the few pins you selected using the Tailwind extension can now be added to 10 different boards each, all with one simple click.
-That right there is a day’s worth of scheduling done in all of 30 seconds!
+That right there is a chunk of scheduling done in all of 30 seconds!

-While on group boards, I can say there’s a rule in that people need to pin quality pins and need to re-pin X amount for every one of their own pin that they post, it is EXCEPTIONALLY more difficult to police group boards than it is to monitor Tailwind Tribes – and by exceptionally more difficult, I mean pretty much impossible.
+While on group boards, I can say there’s a rule in that people need to pin quality pins and need to re-pin X amount for every one of their own pin that they post, it is EXCEPTIONALLY more difficult to police group boards than it is to monitor Tailwind Communities – and by exceptionally more difficult, I mean pretty much impossible.

 Blogging Creatives (no niche)